-Wirral crash: Motorway shuts after coach overturns
+Wirral school coach overturns on motorway

 - Published

-A coach has overturned on a motorway in Merseyside.
+A school coach has overturned on a motorway with an air ambulance called to the scene.

-The crash happened on the M53 in Wirral shortly after 08:00 BST, National Highways said.
+It happened on the M53 in Wirral, Merseyside, shortly after 08:00 BST, National Highways said.

+Calday Grange Grammar School, based in Birkenhead, confirmed one of their school buses was involved and was "assisting students and families".

-Emergency services including an air ambulance have been sent to the scene between junction 4 at Bebington and junction 5 in Hooton.
+Emergency services have been sent to the scene between junction 4 at Bebington and junction 5 in Hooton.

-The road has been closed and motorists are being advised to avoid the area and take alternative routes.
+The section has been closed in both directions and motorists are being advised to avoid the area and take alternate routes.
 Diversions have been put in place.

 This breaking news story is being updated and more details will be published shortly.
 Please refresh the page for the fullest version.